 At Axis Brain & Back Institute, we understand the pain and discomfort that chronic spine conditions can cause.
 One procedure we specialize in is called a Laminotomy procedure, which is a minimally invasive way of relieving nerve pressure that is happening in the back of your spinal canal.
 If you have been diagnosed with spinal stenosis, a herniated disc, or another spinal condition, our Laminotomy procedure could help you get back to experiencing life fully again.

 Is pain holding you back from achieving your dreams and aspirations?
-Dr. Aryan and Dr. Rubin want to help you get BACK@IT.
+Dr. Aryan wants to help you get BACK@IT.
 Schedule your free MRI review so we can find out if a Laminotomy procedure is right for you.
 We take a complete look at your medical history in addition to the MRI review, so we can find out the cause of your problem and how to fix it.

 The purpose of the laminotomy procedure is to relieve a compressed nerve occurring in the back of your spinal cord.
 The lamina is a small bone that is on the back of each vertabra, which join together forming the back wall of the spinal canal, which is where the spinal cord runs.